 Even when they are in jail, inmates still have constitutional rights under federal law.
 When they are violated and the jail fails to protect the inmates rights, a lawyer who sues jails near you can help.
 In jail, the most important rights are:

-- protection from cruel and unusual punishments under the 8th Amendment,
+- protection from cruel and unusual punishments under the Eighth Amendment,

-- the prohibition against unreasonable searches or seizures under the 4th Amendment,
+- the prohibition against unreasonable searches or seizures under the Fourth Amendment,

-- due process rights under the 5th and 14th Amendments, and
+- due process rights under the Fifth and Fourteenth Amendments, and

 - equal protection under the Fourteenth Amendment.